 The practical side of GCSE PE is classed as coursework.
 Students are required to take part in a moderation week during the spring term in Year 11, when they are assessed in three sports within the role of a performer, from a prescribed list.
 Practical ability and understanding of the activities count towards the final results.

-It is essential that students attend extra-curricular clubs regularly in order to achieve their potential practical grades, and update log books as these are required as evidence.
+It is essential that students attend extra-curricular clubs regularly in order to achieve their potential practical grades, and are regularly taking part in at least three sports (one team and one individual).
 For activities that are not able to be assessed in school then video evidence will be required.

 Students will cover a wide range of topics including the fitness and body systems and the applied anatomical and physiological make-up of the human body, as well as movement analysis and physical training.
 They will also study health and performance and the topics of health, fitness and well-being, sport psychology, and the socio-cultural influence on participation.
 There are two external exams in the second year.

-For more course details including a revision timetable, visit the PE Portal area.
+For more course details including a revision timetable, please visit the PE Portal area.

 Physical Education: A Level